0xsequence/demo-waas-react-native/README.md

 # Sequence WaaS React Native Demo

 A demo app to help developers integrate Sequence WaaS (Embedded wallet) into their React Native apps.
+It comes with credentials/keys set up for Google, Apple and Email sign in.
+Follow the instructions below to set up your own credentials/keys and integrate to your own app.

 ---